Darts and black velvet, 1947

 “At that time I had not seen a film of David’s because I’ve always preferred reading to going to the movies.
 But I had seen pictures of him.”

 “I suppose he thought that I would leap out of the chair with profuse apologies for my sacrilege.
 But, in my innocence, all I said was: ‘I thought your hair was dark.’
-‘It is’, said David, obligingly pulling off his royal blond wig. and thereby with a charming gesture destroying two hours of meticulous work in the make-up department.
-His obvious bad temper was due to the fact that he had been dismissed from the set for the day with his work finished; and now he was being recalled to shoot the same thing all over again.”
+‘It is’, said David, obligingly pulling off his royal blond wig. and thereby, with a charming gesture, destroying two hours of meticulous work in the make-up department.
+His obvious bad temper was because he had been dismissed from the set for the day with his work finished, and now he was being recalled to shoot the same thing all over again.”

 “I noticed him stealing a second look at me.
 Perhaps it was my red-gold hair – which in those days hung down to my shoulders – that mollified him.”